• Skip to primary navigation

 • 1 tablespoon Meyer lemon zest (from about 1 to 2 lemons)

-• 2 tablespoons Meyer lemon juice (from about 1 lemon)
+• 2 tablespoons Meyer lemon juice (from about 1 to 2 lemons)

 Instructions

-• Cook the pasta in a large pot of boiling, salted water until it's al dente.
+• Cook the spaghetti.
+Cook the pasta in a large pot of boiling, salted water until it's al dente.
 (Al dente means "to the tooth."
 The pasta should be tender, but with a bite to it.)

-• As soon as you put the pasta in the water, add the butter, oil, lemon zest, lemon juice and thyme to a large sauce, or sauté pan.
+• Make the sauce.
+As soon as you put the pasta in the water, add the butter, oil, lemon zest, lemon juice, thyme, salt and pepper, to a large skillet.
 Over low-medium heat, let the butter melt.
 Then mix and let it gently simmer until the pasta is done.

-• Drain the pasta and add it to the pan with the sauce.
+• Assemble.
+Drain the spaghetti, add it to the pan with the sauce, gently toss to coat it well.
+Serve with the Parmesan.

 NUTRITION